czue/pegasus-docs/deployment/kamal.md

 <remote>$ docker volume create <your_app>-media
 ```

-If you use S3 or some other storage for media, you can skip this step but you must also update the Kamal
+If you use S3 or some other storage for media, you can skip this step and update the Kamal
 deploy configuration to remove the volume mount (the following lines in `deploy.yml`):

 ```